Dupee Estate–Mary Baker Eddy Home: Outbuildings

 The gate-carriage house, built in 1892, has 6575 sqft of space, while the garage has only 670 sqft.

 History

 Prior to Eddy

-According to both Mary Baker Eddy Library and National Park Service sites, the main house was built in 1880 by William Arthur Dupee, but this does not seem plausible since he was born on November 30, 1871.
-It seems more probable that it was built by his father, William Richardson Dupee, who was born August 10, 1841, in Brighton and died January 19, 1911, in Brookline.
+The main house was built in 1880 by William Richardson Dupee, who was born August 10, 1841, in Brighton and died January 19, 1911, in Brookline.
 In 1895 the estate was sold by the Dupee family to R. Ashton Lawrence.

 Eddy years

 Mary Baker Eddy bought the estate from R. Ashton Lawrence in October 1907, but she did not move in until after the addition had been completed in 1908.
 She used the house not only as her home but also as the office from which she oversaw the management of the church she had founded.
 Eddy died at home on December 3, 1910, and was buried in Mount Auburn Cemetery.

 After Eddy

 The estate at 400 Beacon Street was bequeathed by Eddy to her church which, for decades, maintained it as she had left it.
 It was open to the public for many years until escalating costs as well as the need for major repairs and renovations led the church to close it to the public.
 In April 2006, the church announced it would sell the house as part of an overall plan to reduce its involvement in managing real estate and to instead focus on its "spiritual priorities".

 In December 2006 Longyear Museum, an organization dedicated to "advancing the understanding of the life and work of Mary Baker Eddy" and which owns several houses associated with her, purchased her last home from the church for $13,301,027.
 The sale did not include the furnishings and artifacts that had been in the home since her death in 1910.
 These were removed by the church before closing.
 In March 2007, Longyear paid $156,000 to obtain some pieces of furniture, rugs, and five of the seven carriages from the estate.
-Longyear hopes to be able to buy more personal property from the church in the future.

-Longyear is currently repairing and restoring the house, but does lead tours (arranged in advance) through the essentially empty house, using photographs to show how it looked when in use.
+In 2016, the church donated two more carriages and a boat belonging to Mrs. Eddy to Longyear, along with the remaining furniture from the house.
+Other artifacts, including artwork and decorative items from the house, were given to Longyear by the church in 2017.

+In 2024, Longyear completed an extensive, award-winning restoration of the house and reopened it to public tours.